AbieFund/abie-archive/CONTRACT.md

-# Contract’s description
+# Contract description

 *Feel free to send us an email at [team@abie.fund](mailto:team@abie.fund).*

 ## Introduction

-We’re building a nonprofit-oriented DAO.
+We’re building a nonprofit DAO.
 It will be coded in Solidity and deployed on Ethereum.
-In this ‘ideal’ contract, members don’t need to login or do anything to vote.
+In this contract, members don’t need to login or do anything to vote.
 They would just have to choose a delegate (liquid democracy).
 They also can become a delegate, switch delegate or switch to direct democracy at any time.
 Proposals are filtered by the community before the vote.
 If a proposal fits the statement of intent and guidelines, it passes with very little human intervention.
 Strong safeguards are set up at every steps of the process.

+We want to provide a nonprofit DAO model to allow any community to manage a common budget (donations) in a decentralized way.
+Those who want to get involved are free to do so but a high participation rate is not required to vote incoming proposals.
+The level of transparency is very high: everyone knows precisely how funds are spent, which used to be a problem in traditional charity funds (i.e. donators give more if they know where the money goes).
+It's safer, faster and cost nothing to set up.

 ## Add a member